 If you’re testing a system that is not recognized in the Fire Marshal’s Office database, the Fire Marshal’s Office will allow you to register the system, provided that the system was installed before 1984 with proof of the system can be provided with any of the following documentation:

 Once the five-year sprinkler test in Queens passes, a 5 (five) year sprinkler permit will be issued to the owner.
 Sure, a five-year sprinkler testing in Queens is primarily performed to comply with NFPA regulations, insurance requirements, and to keep you out of trouble with the fire department (ahem, violations).
 But it also lets you know if your system is working properly.

-If you’re having trouble following all of this, just call Allstate Sprinklers at: 718-524-3174, we’ll walk you through the entire process!
+If you’re having trouble following all of this, just call us and we’ll walk you through the entire process!

 The types of tests that can be performed depending on the type of system you have.
 Different tests are performed to check your system’s functionality, as well as all the specific components of your system.